amansinha/testpilot/README.md

 ## Citing

-If you find this code useful in your work, please consider citing:
+If you find this code useful in your work, please consider citing our (paper)[https://arxiv.org/abs/1912.03618]:

 ```
 @article{norden2019efficient,